HtWr/2048Game/README.md

 # 2048Game
 //########
-# This is my collage weekend work.
+# This is our collage weekend work.(Qinghai university)
-# From LiLinglong, GaoYi ,ChenWenqing
+# Group by LiLinglong, GaoYi ,ChenWenqing
-# We use EasyX Library for C++.
+# This program use EasyX Library for C++.
+//  C++版本2048
+//